cachix/nixcon-2024-workshop/README.md

 + processes.frontend.exec = "cd frontend && elm-land server"
 ```

+The backend process might fail to initialize properly if the opensearch cluster is not ready at the time of launch.

-We can leverage the `depends_on` feature of `process-compose` to record our dependencies.
+We can leverage the `depends_on` feature of `process-compose` to record this runtime ordering.
 This will ensure that the backend process only starts after the `opensearch` and `postgres` services are healthy.

 ```diff